wyliodrinstudio/WyliodrinSTUDIO/docs/source/plugin.rst

 The purpose of this tutorial is to help you to better understand the idea of plugin, the steps that you need to follow, the structure and behavior of each component file, as they were explained in the :ref:`Architecture chapter <plugin>`.

-The first step will be to create the **button.example** folder inside the *plugins* directory.
-Then, we'll add the *package.json* file.
+The first step will be to create the *button.example* folder inside the *plugins* directory.

+Then, we'll add the **package.json** file.
 As mentioned before, the content of this type of file has to be an object with the following properties:

 .. list-table::
+	:widths: 17 55 15 7

+	* - Property title
+	  - Description
+	  - Required / Optional
+	  - Default value
 	* - *name*
 	  - the name of the plugin (“button.example”)
+	  - required
+	  - \-
 	* - *version*
+	  - 0.0.1
+	  - required
 	  - "0.0.1"
 	* - *main*
 	  - the main file of the plugin, that will be “index.js”
+	  - required
+	  - "index.js"
 	* - *plugin*
 	  - an object where we specify the characteristics of the plugin
+	  - required
+	  - \-
 The properties of the *"plugin"* component are:

 .. list-table::
+	:widths: 17 55 15 7

+	* - Property title
+	  - Description
+	  - Required / Optional
+	  - Default value
 	* - *consumes*
-	  - we specify from which other plugins our plugin uses exported functions(required *"workspace"*)
+	  - we specify from which other plugins our plugin uses exported functions (required *"workspace"*)
+	  - required
+	  - ["workspace"]
 	* - *provides*
-	  - we specify if our plugin functions will be exported(*"example_button"*)
+	  - we specify if our plugin functions will be exported (*"example_button"*)
+	  - optional
+	  - []
 	* - *target*
 	  - for which version of the program the plugin should be working: **browser** or **electron**
+	  - required
+	  - \-

 Finally, the content of our package.json will be: